The Norman Castle of Monteserico

 Monteserico castle seems to be built different from other castles.
 It is shaped rectangular or almost square, one can say that it is more a military fortress than a real castle; it is built in stones of every shape and size, and today it would be hard to find builders or tradesmen that are able to build something like that, even though there are some tradesmen as we can see from the entry pathway that looks almost new, and it is almost identical to the castle masonry; however we know that it has been added later, because this castle had a trench around it a long time ago, for reasons of defence, but this added entry pathway makes it easy to enter the castle, so, it is an addition and it looks good.
 Anyhow, these two photos one above and one below are there to show you how the castle is like today.

-Anyhow let us look at some history of this castle of Monteserico, but before we do that, we need to point out that the castle of Monteserico looks exactly like one of the Norman castles in Normandy France; let me explain, one day I ask this French army captain about the castle in Normandy that looks like Monteserico castel, and he explains it to me, see our hub, Genzano the Lucania history.
-But first we need to prove that the Normans were in these parts of Southern Italy and then we could link what is historically known with our own understanding of the situation, so here under is the link and some evidence that we are going to quote from.
+Anyhow, let us look at some history of this castle of Monteserico, but before we do that, we need to point out that the castle of Monteserico looks exactly like one of the Norman castles in Normandy France; let me explain, one day I ask this French army captain about the castle in Normandy that looks like Monteserico castle, and he said to me, that the Normans have built only two castles, one in France and one in Southern Italy, see our hub, Genzano the Lucania history; and some other evidence that we are going to quote from.

 From Wikipedia, the free encyclopedia